arthurgassner/swissenergy-frontend/docs/modelling.md

 ### Vanilla LightGBM

 Let's build a LightGBM model leveraging the same data as our dummy model, i.e. the load 24h ago.

-### Backtesting

 motivation for backtesting